LunarWatcher/auto-pairs/README.md

 let g:AutoPairsNextCharWhitelist = []
 let b:AutoPairsNextCharWhitelist = ['.', ',']
 ```
 If the next character(s) of the cursor is any of these, auto-completion will be triggered.
+I usually would add `.` and `,` to the whitelist for LaTeX and markdown files.

 In summary, auto-completion will only be triggered if